 When Chuck retired, he was only the fourth player in league history to reach at least 20k points, 10k rebounds, and 4k assists, along with Kareem Abdul-Jabbar, Wilt Chamberlain, and Karl Malone.

 8. Went out on his own terms

 While it was clear he could no longer play high-level basketball, Barkley managed to grab one offensive rebound and lay the ball in for his last NBA moment.
-He then returned to the bench after a standing ovation and announced his retirement.
+After a standing ovation, he returned to the bench and announced his retirement.

 "I can't explain what tonight meant.
 I did it for me.
 I've won and lost a lot of games, but the last memory I had was being carried off the court.
 I couldn't get over the mental block of being carried off the court.
 It was important psychologically to walk off the court on my own."